oliver-butterley/ma2-2024/pages/part2.md

 Discussing the "interior" of the set naturally suggests the topic of the "boundary" of the set.
 In the following definitions we develop this idea.

-::: tip Definition (Exterior points)
+::: tip Definition (exterior points)
 Let $S\subset \mathbb{R}^n$.
 A point $\mathbf{a} \notin S$ is said to be an _exterior point_ if there exists $r>0$ such that $B(\mathbf{a},r)\cap S = \emptyset$.
 The set of all exterior points of $S$ is denoted $\operatorname{ext} S$.